Elsa Peretti: Jewelry design

 The work sold at a large variety of price points, partly dependent on materials; as of 2021, one version of Peretti's Diamonds by the Yard necklace sold for $400 while another was priced at $75,000.
 In 2012, Tiffany and Peretti extended their contract for another 20 years, paid up front for $47 million.
 In 2015, her trademarked Elsa Peretti designs represented eight percent of Tiffany's net sales; in other years the figure has been more than 10%.

 Elsa Peretti sterling bowl with gold wash, for Tiffany & Co.

 Peretti also designed silverware for Tiffany, but only after she had established a solid following with her jewelry.
-Her creations were expansive (besides silverware, which included a silver pizza cutter, she also designed pens, ashtrays, a gold mesh bra, and perfume bottles for Halston), but the jewelry line remained the center of her work.
+Her creations were expansive (besides silverware, which included a silver pizza cutter, she also designed pens, ashtrays, a gold mesh bra, and perfume bottles for Halston (fragrance)), but the jewelry line remained the center of her work.
 Vogue calls her "arguably the most successful woman ever to work in the jewelry field."

 In 2024, Tiffany introduced the Elsa Peretti Split Ring to commemorate the 50th anniversary of Peretti's collaboration with the brand.
 This ring draws inspiration from Peretti's Bone cuff design.